 SFWA Past and Present

-Having managed galleries in Hayes Valley and Presidio Heights, SFWA is now established in San Francisco’s vibrant Inner Sunset community.
-SFWA is proud of its heritage and of the many former members who have become prominent artists, including Ruth Asawa, Dorr Bothwell, Imogen Cunningham, Eleanor Dickenson, Claire Falkenstein, Jo Hansen, Emmy Lou Packard, Eleanore Rappe, Ruth Armer, Barbara Spring, Beth Van Hoesen, Dorothy Winslade, and Ruth Bernhard.
+SFWA, founded as the “Sketch Club” in 1887, began as an independent group of women artists who met to share and critique one another’s work, and eventually evolved into the organization we know today.
+Having previously maintained galleries in San Francisco’s Hayes Valley and Presidio Heights, SFWA relocated in 2015 to San Francisco’s vibrant Inner Sunset community, where we are becoming an anchor in its evolving arts community.
+SFWA is proud of its heritage and its many former members, including prominent artists Ruth Asawa, Dorr Bothwell, Imogen Cunningham, Eleanor Dickenson, Claire Falkenstein, Emmy Lou Packard, Dorothy Winslade, and Ruth Bernhard.

 In 2014, the internationally acclaimed graphic design team, Studio Hinrichs, selected SF Women Artists to create a rebranding – pro bono.
 Our symbol represents multiple artists joined in alliance.
 Within the modern symbol, three triangles form a “W” and an “A” shape and can be expressed in three dimensions.

 In grateful memory of Virginia Dorn, 1916 – 2011, a guiding light and inspiration for SFWA

 Gratitude to our SFWA member and gifted artist, Catherine Merrill, for her generous philanthropic support of our historic arts organization.

 More about SWFA